Hairtrigger-Bunnies/CLI-Bangazon/README.md

 ### Chai
 1. npm install chai to install chai.

 ## Using the CLI

-## 8. Update product information
-1. To Update Product Information the user must first choose an Active User from Option #2.
-2. After Active User is selected.
-The User will then choose Option #8.
-This will bring up a list of that Active Users Products.
-3. The User will then select the Product number they would like to update.
-4. They are then given a list of Options to choose from:
-    1. Title-- User can press "1" to Update the Product's Title.
-    2. Price-- User can press "2" to Update the Product's Price.
-    3. Description-- User can press "3" to Update the Product's Description.
-    4. Quantity-- User can press "4" to Update the Product's Quantity
-    5. Save-- User can press "5" to Save the changes to the database.
-    6. Return to Main Menu-- User can press "6" to return the User to the Main Menu at anytime.

 ## 1. Create Customer Account
 1. To create customer Information the user must first choose Option #1.